benchopt/benchopt/doc/api.rst

 Python API
 ==========

-Here is a list of Python function available to construct a new benchmark with :py:mod:`benchopt`:
+Here is a list of Python functions available to construct a new benchmark with :py:mod:`benchopt`: